-Did TLC Edit Out Jill Duggar and Derick Dillard From Joe and Kendra’s Wedding Photos?
+Did TLC Edit Out Jill Duggar And Derick Dillard From Joe And Kendra’s Wedding Photos?

 TLC recently released 10 photos from Joe and Kendra’s special day, and many fans were quick to notice how Jill Duggar and husband Derick Dillard are strikingly missing in the pictures.
 The batch of photos included two family portraits from the ceremony.
 The pictures showed the newlywed’s entourage, sans Jill and Derick.

-Joe Duggar’s sisters, Jessa, Jana, Jinger, and Joy-Anna, were all there, happily smiling in the pictures.
+Joe Duggar’s sisters – Jessa, Jana, Jinger, and Joy-Anna – were all there, happily smiling in the pictures.
 His brothers and younger siblings who served as junior bridesmaids were included in the shots.
 But Jill, who is one of the major stars in the family’s reality show Counting On, was nowhere in sight.

 Interestingly, the wedding album posted by the Duggar family clearly shows that Jill was part of the wedding party.
 Jill was wearing the same blush-colored bridesmaid dress as her sisters’.
 She was seen in one photo, along with their controversial brother Josh Duggar.

-TLC’s photo was obviously cropped–leading fans to ask, why would the network edit out Jill just as they did with Josh Duggar?
+TLC’s photo was obviously cropped – leading fans to ask, why would the network edit out Jill just as they did with Josh Duggar?

 “I think Jill, might just be the last person, on the right edge, of the picture.
 If you look, at the left edge of the picture, there is a guy, who is not paired with anybody,” one fan pointed out on the Facebook fan page Duggar Family News: Life is not all pickles and hairspray.